Zovio: Zovio (2019–2022)

 In November 2021, the California Attorney General case filed in 2017 against Ashford University began its trial phase.
 California Judge Eddie C. Sturgeon found for the plaintiffs on March 3, 2022, his 49-page opinion citing evidence that Zovio deceived students about their ability to become teachers, nurses, social workers, drug and alcohol counselors using their degrees; and misled students about how much financial aid they would receive; misrepresented federal financial aid rules, understated costs of attendance, the time needed to complete degree requirements, their ability to transfer credits, and evidence of deception within the admissions department, and Zovio's tolerance for repeat compliance offenders.
 Zovio was fined $22,375,282.
 The Board of Directors officially closed the business on September 11, 2022.
 Following the liquidation, Zovio plans to sell Fullstack Academy for an amount estimated between $34 and $55 million, according to the mentioned filing to the SEC.
 Stockholders would receive only a portion of it, probably below $20 million.
+It sold its final asset in November 2022 before closing down.

 Leadership

-On December 1, 2021, Zovio announced Randy Hendricks as their new CEO.
+On December 1, 2021, Zovio announced Randy Hendricks as its new CEO.

 Philanthropy

-Zovio directs its philanthropic efforts toward three aims: education, youth, and the military.
-In the past 16 years, the company has donated $11 million through workplace giving campaigns.
+Zovio directed its philanthropic efforts toward three aims: education, youth, and the military.
+The company said in 2021 that it had donated $11 million since 2005 through workplace giving campaigns.

 Lawsuits, investigations, and controversies

 Bridgepoint Education faced and settled several lawsuits, including state-level lawsuits and federal investigations.
 It has been investigated in New York, North Carolina, California, and Massachusetts.
 A U.S. Department of Education Office of Inspector General probe is ongoing.
-On December 3, 2014, a lawsuit was filed in Arizona federal court charging that Bridgepoint Education was violating the Telephone Consumer Protection Act by robocalling sales prospects.
+On December 3, 2014, a lawsuit was filed in Arizona federal court charging that Bridgepoint Education was violating the Telephone Consumer Protection Act by robocalling for purposes of sales.

 In 2008, the U.S. Department of Education's Office of Inspector General (OIG) audit services division performed a compliance audit of Ashford University for the period March 10, 2005, through June 30, 2009.
 The OIG audit reached the following conclusions:

 The stock of Bridgepoint Education fell the most in almost five months when the misuse of federal student aid was first publicly disclosed in 2009.
 When the official results were released in 2011, Senator Tom Harkin said this audit "reveals the same troubling pattern of for-profit colleges' taking advantage of students and taxpayers."
 The Department of Education has not yet responded to the findings.